 The City of Moreno Valley Citizen Participation Plan contains the City's policies and procedures for public involvement in the Consolidated Plan process and the use of Federal grant funds.
-As part of the City's Citizen Participation Plan, the City hosted two (2) public meetings and three (3) public hearings.
+As part of the City's Citizen Participation Plan, the City held two (2) public meetings and three (3) public hearings.
 All citizen participation was accomplished through meetings, published public notices, and online announcements.
 The City invited residents, non-profit organizations, and surrounding jurisdictions to solicit input on community needs.

-The first public meeting took place on November 28, 2023, to review the goals and objectives to be included in the Annual Action Plan.
-The first public hearing took place on December 5, 2023, to provide residents the opportunity to provide comments regarding priority needs in the community.
-The proposed Action Plan was available for a 30-day public examination and comment period from March 22, 2024, through May 7, 2024.
-A second public meeting was held on March 26, 2024, to review the subrecipient applications the City received for funding recommendations.
-A second public hearing was held on May 7, 2024; at this meeting the City Council reviewed the proposed activity selections, and the public was encouraged to provide comments.
-A final public hearing took place on May 21, 2024, after the close of the public review period.
+The first public meeting took place on November 26, 2024, to review the goals and objectives to be included in the Annual Action Plan.
+The first public hearing took place on December 17, 2024, to provide residents with the opportunity to provide comments regarding priority needs in the community.
+A second public meeting was held on March 25, 2025, to review the subrecipient applications the City received for inclusion in the AAP.
+A second public hearing was held on April 15, 2025; at this meeting the City Council reviewed the proposed activity selections, and the public was encouraged to provide comments.
+The proposed Action Plan was available for a 30-day public examination and comment period from April 4, 2025, through May 6, 2025.
+A final public hearing took place on May 6, 2025, after the close of the public review period.
 The final public hearing allowed the public an opportunity to comment on the proposed Action Plan before implementation by the City Council.
-The information compiled from the meetings was used in determining the needs in the community and the development of strategies.
-Citizen comments are included as an attachment to this document.